-I did a lot of research and decided to go with THESE Green Pans from eBay.
+I did a lot of research and decided to go with THESE Green Pans.
 The Green Pans are a higher-end Belgian brand that makes nonstick, non-toxic cookware coated with Thermolon – a ceramic nonstick layer derived from sand.
 It contains no lead, cadmium, PFAS, or PFOA, like other nonstick pans can.
 It is heat resistant up to 450°C, meaning that it won’t blister or release toxic fumes when overheated.

 We have also been using THIS Cast Iron Pan.
 Kevin has gotten really good at cooking with it!
 It is really the only pan he uses.
 Fun to watch him prefect it!
 The main thing we have learned was not to use soap when cleaning it.
 Just wash it out with hot water and wipe it down oil.
 And we learned from a lot of you to use salt to clean it!
 Also before you cook anything in it make sure to heat up the pan with oil BEFORE you add food.

 I have shared this exact Frittata recipe before HERE.
 The only difference this time was that we just used green and red veggies to be super festive for a Christmas Brunch.
 We make a frittata once a week as a dinner and sometimes have enough for my breakfast the next day!